 Ms. Mattel’s personal mission to inspire and empower change has been a constant.
 She graduated from Columbia University with a Master’s Degree in Social Work and holds certificates in several post-graduate programs.

 David Woodlock’s career as a healthcare innovator and leader spans the private, non-profit and government sectors.
-He is President and CEO of ICL serving people with serious mental illness, substance abuse and development disabilities.
+He retired as President and CEO of ICL, and organization serving people with serious mental illness, substance abuse and development disabilities, in fall 2021.
 As Deputy Commissioner of the Office of Mental Health for children and families, David secured the largest annual appropriation for children’s mental health services in New York State history.